 Head Linesman and Line Judge - Starting position is the same as for any scrimmage play.
-When the ball is snapped from Team B's 10-yard line and in, move toward the goal line at the snap.
-If the ball is snapped at the 5 yard line and in - go to the goal line at the snap.
-If the play goes away from you, be alert for ineligibles downfield on a pass.
-When the runner is downed close to the goal line, you need to "crash" very rapidly toward the dead ball spot.
+When the ball is snapped from Team B's 15-yard line and in, move toward the goal line at the snap.
+Be alert for a pass.

-Field Judge and Side Judge - When the ball is snapped at the 25 yard line going in, The Side Judge & Field Judge will position themselves on the sideline at the goal line.
+Field Judge and Side Judge -

+When the ball is snapped at the 25 yard line going in, The Side Judge & Field Judge will position themselves on the sideline at the goal line.